Diversity, Equity, and Inclusion Statement

 Equity: We design our policies, practices, and resources with the goal of providing people of all backgrounds a genuine opportunity to thrive.

-MIT Solve Indigenous Fellowship and US Challenges
+MIT Solve Indigenous Fellowship & US Challenges

 In 2018, Solve started an Indigenous Communities Fellowship and now supports 36 Indigenous Communities Fellows representing 22 American Indian tribes.
 Read more about the program here.